Applied Crisis Management in Procurement

 Price cuts and extended payment terms "across the board."

-When a crisis hits hard, execs start looking for a panacea.
-Their traditional perception of the anti-crisis agenda is as simple as "cut prices and extend payment terms."
+When a crisis hits hard, executives start looking for a panacea.
+Their traditional perception of the anti-crisis agenda is as simple as "cutting prices and extending payment terms."

 This means: screw the SRM, backstab your partners' suffering, and survive at their cost.